jackwotherspoon/cloud-sql-samples/hello-world/README.md

-# Hello World! - Getting Started with Cloud SQL
+# 👋🌎 Hello World! - Getting Started with Cloud SQL

 Create a simple `Hello World!` application that connects to and queries a Cloud SQL database!

-To get started, choose the environment where you want to deploy your application from one of the below options:
+To get started, choose the environment where you want to deploy the application from one of the below options:

 * [Cloud Run](cloud-run/)